 tank, having your oiled changed, & rotating your tires.

-Part of the recovery work with love addiction, is in the work of fine-tuning and building self-care muscles.
+Part of the recovery work in love addiction, is the work of fine-tuning and building self-care muscles.

 28 Crucial Self-Care Acts for the Love Addict

 - Never put anyone on a pedestal, above yourself-- where no one belongs.